This Plan has been prepared by the Friends of Easter Craiglockhart Hill.

 Craiglockhart Primary School started their Forest School Initiative in 2014 and meet in the woods every Wednesday.
 Every class in the school spends four sessions following the Forest School curriculum which combines play and exercise with learning about the natural world.
 The Forest School ‘hub’ is at the north-east corner of the Local Nature Reserve.

 Little Monkeys Nursery also have a Forest School trained worker and are frequent visitors.
 So too are Corner House Nursery and the Activator Holiday Play Scheme run by Craiglockhart Leisure Centre.
-Local Cubs, Scouts, Rainbows, Brownies and Guides groups have all also spent time in the Local Nature Reserve and the Cubs built and installed a splendid bug house in 2016.
+Local Cubs, Scouts, Rainbows, Brownies and Guides groups have all also spent time in the Local Nature Reserve, along with other youth groups such as Earth Calling.
+The Cubs built and installed a splendid bug house in 2016.

 Some local residents have complained about habitat damage in the Forest School areas where the children spend their time.
 It could be argued that the opening up of a few areas previously dominated by nettles and brambles is of benefit to all.
 We could rotate the designated locations for Forest School and other organised youth activities to reduce habitat damage.

 Many of the children who spend structured time in the Local Nature Reserve with their school, nursery or youth club return to play informally at weekends and during holidays or visit with other family members.
 We would like to provide some learning opportunities to these families at these times.
-The Water of Leith Conservation Trust runs a successful programme of environmental events and activities targeted at children and families and we could learn from their experience.
+In 2019, we piloted two ‘Family Fun Days’ with a variety of different activities – leaf printing, orienteering and raised rope courses.

 People with Additional Needs